 Waiting until summer to start the process

-Not asking about duct sealing and insulation rebates
+Not asking about other available rebates

 Failing to provide accurate NV Energy account information